-DFO has received reports that some Indigenous nations have been unable to successfully harvest FSC and treaty allocations in their traditional areas.
+DFO has received reports that some First Nations have been unable to successfully harvest FSC and treaty allocations in their traditional areas.
 In addition to pre-season and post-season consultation, catch monitoring and co-management programs are developed in collaboration with some Indigenous communities and organizations to improve DFO's understanding of these fisheries and potential barriers to successful FSC and treaty related fisheries.

-Some Indigenous nations have expressed concern regarding the status of herring stocks in some areas.
-In particular, they have indicated concern that stocks may not be able to support FSC access and commercial fisheries while ensuring long-term conservation and sustainability.
+Some First Nations have expressed concern regarding the status of herring stocks in some areas.
+In particular they have indicated that stock abundances may not be able to support FSC access and commercial fisheries while ensuring long-term conservation and sustainability.
 In that context, continued efforts to consult and collaborate with First Nations (and others) regarding the management approach for Pacific Herring, as well as a broad renewal of the management framework, remain a priority for DFO.
-For example, the Department has broadened pre-season and post-season consultation with First Nations in order to share science and other information for planning purposes.
+For example, the Department has broadened pre-season and post-season consultation with First Nations to share science and other information for planning purposes.